firdousalam/AWS-Certified-Cloud-Practitioner-CLF-C02/README.md

-# 3. Question 3 Which Amazon Elastic Compute Cloud (Amazon EC2) Auto Scaling feature can help with fault tolerance?
+# 3.  # question 3 Which Amazon Elastic Compute Cloud (Amazon EC2) Auto Scaling feature can help with fault tolerance?

 1. Distributing load to Amazon EC2 instances
 2. Lower cost by adjusting the number of Amazon EC2 instances